Folklore: Customs

 Hajji Firuz is a fictional character in Iranian folklore who appears in the streets by the beginning of Nowruz, dances through the streets while singing and playing tambourine.

 Folklorists divide customs into several different categories.
 A custom can be a seasonal celebration, such as Thanksgiving or New Year's.
 It can be a life cycle celebration for an individual, such as baptism, birthday or wedding.
 A custom can also mark a community festival or event; examples of this are Carnival in Cologne or Mardi Gras in New Orleans.
 This category also includes the Smithsonian Folklife Festival celebrated each summer on the Mall in Washington, DC.
 A fourth category includes customs related to folk beliefs.
 Walking under a ladder is just one of many symbols considered unlucky.
 Occupational groups tend to have a rich history of customs related to their life and work, so the traditions of sailors or lumberjacks.
 (Note: The folklorist Archie Green specialized in workers' traditions and the lore of labor groups.)
 The area of ecclesiastical folklore, which includes modes of worship not sanctioned by the established church tends to be so large and complex that it is usually treated as a specialized area of folk customs; it requires considerable expertise in standard church ritual in order to adequately interpret folk customs and beliefs that originated in official church practice.

 Customary folklore is always a performance, be it a single gesture or a complex of scripted customs, and participating in the custom, either as performer or audience, signifies acknowledgment of that social group.
-Some customary behavior is intended to be performed and understood only within the group itself, so the handkerchief code sometimes used in the gay community or the initiation rituals of the Freemasons.
+Some customary behavior is intended to be performed and understood only within the group itself, so the handkerchief code is sometimes used in the gay community or the initiation rituals of the Freemasons.
 Other customs are designed specifically to represent a social group to outsiders, those who do not belong to this group.
 The St. Patrick's Day Parade in New York and in other communities across the continent is a single example of an ethnic group parading their separateness (differential behavior), and encouraging Americans of all stripes to show alliance to this colorful ethnic group.